mbuech00/pymbe/README.md

 parallel by calling the kernel function in multiple MPI processes (e.g. using the mpiexec command).
 Only the keyword arguments of the MBE object on the global master will be used during the calculation.\
+PyMBE can be used for CASCI calculations in two possible ways: The number of orbitals, number of electrons and integrals for the whole system can be passed to PyMBE and the CAS can be selected using the ref_space and exp_space keywords.
+If all integrals cannot be kept in memory, only the number of orbitals, number of electrons and integrals of the CAS can be passed to PyMBE.
+This requires the HF property of the occupied orbitals outside the CAS to be added to the final property.
+Additionally, the one-electron Hamilonian has to be modified by adding the HF potential of the occupied orbitals outside the CAS.\
 Please note that all PyMBE functions only return the electronic part of the calculated property.
 For energies and dipole moments the nuclear part has to be added to get the total molecular property.